by Will Grumke April 19, 2018 2 min read

 If we are going to spend the time going to the gym, training with intensity, and recovering properly … it sure would be nice to have some supplements to help with endurance while training and truly maximizing the time there, right?

 Well, there is.
 Creatine Monohydrate.
 What?!
 Did I say creatine?
 Yes, yes I did.

 Some of you might tune me out, because you might have similar thoughts that I once did like ... creatine will make you bloated, or it is bad for your body...

 I get it.
 There are a lot of misconceptions about what creatine is and what it can actually do for your body ... really, it’s kind of crazy to think that the most scientifically researched and proven supplement, creatine monohydrate, is almost taboo.

-If we are going to lift heavy, or shoot, train with intensity, I would go ahead and get some Micronized Creatine Monohydrate to take pre and post workout.
+In reality, if we are going to lift heavy, or shoot, train with intensity, it can be very beneficial to get some Micronized Creatine Monohydrate to take pre and post-workout.

-You may find other fancier versions of creatine out there, but the truth is that pure micronized creatine monohydrate is what all the solid creatine studies are based on and where I’d spend my dollar when it comes to that.
-The best thing about it … It is incredibly affordable!
+You may find other fancier versions of creatine out there, but the truth is that pure micronized creatine monohydrate is what most of the solid creatine studies are based on and where I’d spend my dollar when it comes to that.